Frequently Asked Questions About Myopia

 Treatment Expectations

-myopia control is typically continued until myopia progression naturally slows, usually in the late teens to early twenties.
+Myopia management is typically continued until myopia progression naturally slows, usually in the late teens to early twenties.
 Treatment duration depends on when myopia started, how quickly it's progressing, and individual factors.
 Your eye care provider will monitor progression and recommend when to consider stopping.

 myopia control slows progression but doesn't stop it completely.
 Most children will still experience some increase in their prescription, but typically 50-60% less than without treatment.
 The goal is to reduce the final level of myopia and associated health risks.